hongaar/bandersnatch/README.md

 - Prompts for missing arguments
 - Autocompletes arguments, options and values
 - Fully typed
-- Possible to use all `yargs` & `inquirer` features
+- Uses the power of `yargs` & `inquirer`

-It's built in TypeScript and while it's of course possible to write your app with JavaScript, you're missing out on some very handy type assurance.
+It's built in TypeScript and while it's of course possible to write your app with JavaScript, you're missing out on some very handy type hints.

 We don't have a generator, auto-updater and we don't make any decisions for you (apart from using inquirer for prompts).
 This makes bandersnatch pretty easy and